 Enter social media: initially coming at the expense of good storytelling, the speed of an interaction- rather than how meaningful it was- became the new measuring rod for how successful a connection was.

 Thankfully, this trend seems to be slowing down, with storytelling re-emerging as happy complement to the speed afforded by social media interactions.
-At the same time, however, the changing behaviour of millennial consumers is giving birth to a second wave of storytelling that brands- especially those based in Asia- are getting on board with.
+At the same time, however, the changing behavior of millennial consumers is giving birth to a second wave of storytelling that brands- especially those based in Asia- are getting on board with.
 The name of this new wave is as exciting as it is tech-savvy: experiential public relations.
 Thanks to the connectivity revolution, experiential PR is now so much more than humble event management.

 “Our clients are looking for ‘moments’ that create engagement and can be leveraged through media,” says Xavier Daurian, Asia managing director of Luminous Experiential MSLGroup, “experiential or brand engagement agencies are now leading the change.”